New Inslee edict: Most construction work is not authorized during coronavirus shutdown

 “Under the Order ‘construction workers who support … construction sites and construction projects (including housing construction)’ are listed as an ‘essential service,'” the Building Industry Association of Washington wrote in an email to its members Monday.
 “Based upon this language, homebuilders and remodelers may continue with operations while the stay-at-home order is in effect.”

-The clarification rejects that interpretation, exempting only a very few categories of construction from the statewide mandate that all non-essential workers should stay at home.
+The clarification rejects that interpretation, exempting only a very few categories of construction from the statewide mandate that all nonessential workers should stay at home.

-The exceptions to the stay-at-home rule, which takes effect Wednesday at midnight, are construction related to essential activities like healthcare, transportation, energy, defense and critical manufacturing; construction “to further a public purpose related to a public entity,” including publicly financed low-income housing; and emergency repairs.
+The exceptions to the stay-at-home rule, which takes effect Wednesday at midnight, are construction related to essential activities like health care, transportation, energy, defense and critical manufacturing; construction “to further a public purpose related to a public entity,” including publicly financed low-income housing; and emergency repairs.

 All construction activities allowed to continue must comply with social distancing “and appropriate health and worker protection measures before proceeding,” the memorandum said.